 Area rugs are a great way to update your room and refresh your style without replacing your flooring.
 Flooring is an investment that lasts decades.
 So, choosing a neutral carpet, allows you to add rugs and change them out more frequently for a new look without a complete remodel.
 You can also change out rugs seasonally.
 For example, during the summer you may want something lighter and brighter, while in the fall you may want a rug that is darker and warmer.
 Layering area rugs on carpet allows you this flexibility.

 No matter your flooring type, adding an area rug is always a good idea.
 Layering an area rug on carpet can add visual interest through colors, patterns, styles, and textures.
 It is also easy to switch out your area rugs, meaning you can change your look with each passing season.
-Depend on us at in , to help you find the perfect carpet and area rug for your room.
+Depend on us at Tish Flooring in , to help you find the perfect carpet and area rug for your room.